mattbudiman/pokemon-battle-simulator/README.md

 Very basic pokemon game mechanics, including type effectiveness, stage, EVs, and IVs are incorporated.

 ## Running the Simulator
-To run the simulator on the command line, in the `src/` directory and run `java battle.VersusBattle`.
+To run the simulator on the command line, go into the `src/` directory and run `java battle.VersusBattle`.